cfhirsch/adventofcode2023/README.md

 -- Part Two:
 Also straightforward.
 Just removed the spaces between the numbers in each line, parsed to a number, looped through all the possible times to hold the button.

+-- Dec 7

+-- Part One:
+I created a Card class that stores the hand as a char array, and a dictionary that contains aggregated counts by card.
+The dictionary is used to determine hand type.
+In my first attempt I made a mistake in the code that handles ties in hand type; specifically, I was casting digit chars to the ASCII code and not the digit they represented (d'oh!).
+Once I fixed that I got the right answer.